BlueStamp-Engineering-2022/derek_bse_project/index.md

 ﻿# Tabletop Robot
 The tabletop robot consists of a robot on three wheels with two sensors on its front.
-The robot will be programmed
+The robot will be programmed to sense when it is going over the edge of the table.
+The robot will then back up and change directions.
+I added a back sensor and a 3D printed frame to my robot.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|